Multivariable calculus

-Multivariable calculus (also known as multivariate calculus) is the extension of calculus in one variable to calculus with functions of several variables: the differentiation and integration of functions involving multiple variables (multivariate), rather than just one.
+Multivariable calculus (also known as multivariate calculus) is the extension of calculus in one variable to functions of several variables: the differentiation and integration of functions involving multiple variables (multivariate), rather than just one.

-Multivariable calculus may be thought of as an elementary part of advanced calculus.
-For advanced calculus, see calculus on Euclidean space.
+Multivariable calculus may be thought of as an elementary part of calculus on Euclidean space.
 The special case of calculus in three dimensional space is often called vector calculus.

-Typical operations
+Introduction

+In single-variable calculus, operations like differentiation and integration are made to functions of a single variable.
+In multivariate calculus, it is required to generalize these to multiple variables, and the domain is therefore multi-dimensional.
+Care is therefore required in these generalizations, because of two key differences between 1D and higher dimensional spaces: